Today our intern Lukas from Germany describes his daily routine at Gallery Moryta.

 Do you have any tips or recommendations for people who might want to do an internship in Japan?

 You should really consider doing a language course before your internship.
-It definitely makes communcation at your company much easier.
+It definitely makes communication at your company much easier.
 You should also not be afraid of the Japanese working environment because it is really nice actually.

 Program: Unpaid Internship